10 week course in Poole

 Practical Philosophy

-Practical life skills with enough toughness to last a lifetime.
+Transformative practical life skills to last a lifetime.

 Discover The Wisdom Within